kevinthompson/trello-label-sync-action/README.md

-# Trello Custom Field Sync Github Action
+# Trello Label Sync Github Action

-Trello Custom Field Sync Github Action helps to keep your Trello board up-to-date with what is happening on github.
-Syncing will add (and remove unless settings tell otherwise) a custom field if there is not already one set.
+Trello Label Sync Github Action helps to keep your Trello cards in sync with your Github pull requests.
+Syncing will add or remove a label based on the merge status of a given pull request and your defined branch.

 ## Prerequisites

 - You must attach PRs to your trello cards to make this function correctly
-- You must have a custom field added to your cards
+- You must have defined the label you want to sync
 - Github actions must be enabled for your github repository.

 ## Basic Usage